-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.
+- •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.

 Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.